TMD20/PT-Muxer/README.md

 See Sites Section for more detail
 ```

-## Selecting Tracks
+### Selecting Tracks

 ```
-Note the same imdbID will be used for all files during the muxing process Episode IDs will also be generated from this ID if needed
+Note the same imdb id will be used for all files during the muxing process Episode IDs will also be generated from this ID if needed.

+This is put in a metadata file that is utilize to put information about the current show into the final mkv.
+You can see this information via medainfo.

 Therefore you should only do
 1 Movie Per run